 Coordinates and may participate in quality assurance reviews conducted by study sponsors, federal agencies, or specially designated review groups.

 Analyzes study-related documentation, such as protocol worksheets, procedural manuals, adverse event reports, institutional review board documents, or progress reports.

 Bachelor's degree in biology, medical laboratory science, medical technology, molecular/bio-engineering, or closely related field.

 Graduate degree strongly preferred.

 Post-bachelor laboratory experience, preferably in immunology, biochemistry, molecular biology, microbiology, or a related field.

-Prior experience in equipment maintenance and validation are highly desirable.
+Experience in equipment maintenance and validation strongly preferred.

 Working knowledge of quality control and cGMP.

 Ability to work in a cGMP sterile clean room setting.